 Classification notations assigned to a ship are indicated on the Certificate of Classification.

-According to the rules of the classification societies and international regulations, ships are subject to a through-life survey regime in order to be retained in class.
+According to the rules of the classification societies and international regulations, ships are subject to a through-life survey regime to be retained in class.
 Each classed vessel is subject to a specified programme of periodic surveys after delivery.
 These are based on a five-year cycle and consist of annual surveys, an intermediate survey in the middle of the 5-year cycle and a class renewal/special survey (held every 5 years).

 Here, the date that the last special survey took place should be inserted.
 The date of the last special survey can be found in the class status of the vessel.
 Also, this information is available in the Equasis.org website.